verina101/Chat-Application/README.md

 - Login/Registration
 - each user can change most of his profile info like profilePicture, password, description ...
 - each user can add new contact and create private or groupchat with them
-- each user can post new stories and his contacs will be able to see it, it will disappear after 24 hours exactly
+- each user can post new stories and his contacts will be able to see it, it will disappear after 24 hours exactly
-- The user can see all the stories of his mutual contacts.
+- The user can see all stories of his mutual contacts.
 - each chatRoom has chatroom info:
-  - groupChat info shows all the participants in the room with their lastseen in the group
+  - groupChat info shows all participants in the room with their lastseen in the group
   - privateChat info shows the common chatRoom between both users

 - each user can send and delete any info he sent